 Deciding to go vegan was the best decision I’ve ever made, and it is just that – one decision.
 Keep telling yourself you’re going to ‘cut back’ or ‘try to eat less meat/cheese’ and you’ll be fighting against yourself forever.
 Please take this as an opportunity to really experience the benefits of not eating animal products and don’t, like, use dairy cream cheese for the sweet potato wraps, or have non-vegan additional snacks to this meal plan.
 Give your gut microbes and taste buds a fair chance to adapt to a new diet and you’ll will be endlessly happy to leave the disease causing, unsustainable and violent food options behind you.
 The duration of this first week vegan meal plan is the same amount of time it took me to solidify my views and know that I never want to eat animal products ever again.
 A year and a half later and that sentiment just keeps getting stronger.
 For more reading on my takes after my first year as a vegan with tons of info about where food cravings come from, the effects of slaughterhouses on the employees and the low income, Black neighborhoods they’re only ever placed in and so much more, here’s a Facebook post I wrote.

 This meal plan comes out to be about $35/week per person.
 I priced it at Target to use a store nationwide, but utilizing bulk purchases like Costco and shopping at Woodman’s specifically for fellow Wisconsinites will very likely result in spending less than $35/week on these recipes.
+My boyfriend and I only eat breakfast on the weekends really, which you see here, but if you’re a daily breakfast eater, tofu scramble each day would only add an extra few dollars to the cost of these recipes.
 Be sure to scroll to the bottom for a shopping list!

 The recipes listed make more than 1 week’s worth of food, enough for almost 2 weeks.
 If you’re not interested in eating these foods over the course of two weeks, be sure to freeze the extras!
 I try to include reheating instructions on all my posts but if I don’t have them and you’re unsure, feel free to message or leave a comment!
 It also goes without saying that I’m not a nutritionist and this is not meant to be nutritional advice.